top of page

 George Richard Moscone (November 24, 1929 – November 27, 1978)

-Today, particularly outside of San Francisco, those who recognize Mayor George Moscone’s name may think of him as a career politician who was assassinated along with Harvey Milk, but there was much more to this influential and fascinating man’s story.
-He was a trailblazing progressive and powerful state legislator who was instrumental in passing legislation on issues ranging from LGBT rights, to decriminalizing acupuncture and marijuana to funding for school lunches.
-Moscone’s 1975 campaign for mayor was historically significant because it was the first time a major race was won by a candidate who campaigned aggressively for expanding civil rights for both African Americans and LGBT people.
-He won his campaign for mayor chiefly because of huge support from those two constituencies.
+Today, particularly outside of San Francisco, those who recognize Mayor George Moscone’s name may think of him as a career politician who was assassinated along with Harvey Milk.
+Still, there was much more to this influential and fascinating man’s story.
+He was a trailblazing progressive and powerful state legislator who was instrumental in passing legislation on issues ranging from LGBT rights to decriminalizing acupuncture and marijuana to funding for school lunches.
+Moscone’s 1975 campaign for mayor was historically significant because it was the first time a primary race was won by a candidate who campaigned aggressively for expanding civil rights for African Americans and LGBT people.
+He won his campaign for mayor chiefly because of massive support from those two constituencies.

-In the brief time he served as mayor, Moscone remade city government as he appointed people to city government and commissions who represented the diversity of San Francisco.
-His vision of a progressive, neighborhood-based city government is still the model for progressive politicians in San Francisco and throughout urban America.
+In the brief time he served as mayor, Moscone remade city government by appointing people to city government and commissions who represented San Francisco's diversity.
+His vision of a progressive, neighborhood-based city government is still the model for progressive politicians in San Francisco and urban America.
 Moscone was also instrumental in saving the Giants from moving to Toronto.

 by Lincoln Mitchell